 Warriner students use a supplied laptop computer that promotes learning anywhere and anytime.
 With small class sizes and a personalized approach, students always have the support and guidance they need to reach their full potential.
 Warriner helps students gain the skills and knowledge they need and assists them in planning for their future.

 New programming at Warriner includes learning math and science outdoors at Maywood every Tuesday and Thursday.
-Also, there is an expanded choice of computer science courses for the beginner in coding to advanced college level courses.
+Also, there are expanded art and design courses that round out the STEAM (Science, Technology, Engineering, Art, Mathematics) curriculum.

-Beyond the school day, students are invited to participate in a wide variety of enrichment activities through an after-school program, including coding club, technology club, and eSports.
+Beyond the school day, students are invited to participate in a wide variety of enrichment activities through an after-school program, including but not limited to technology club and eSports.